Solar panels on roof

 Fact Checked Fact Checked

-A typical solar system can set you back up to $15,000 – even more if you want to install solar battery storage as well.
-While some people can afford to pay for solar upfront, many of us will look to a range of finance options for assistance.
+A Canstar Blue survey found that from March to September 2024, the average cost of a solar system was $5,111.
+However, between the cost of installation and solar battery storage, you could expect to pay upwards of $10,000 in many cases.
+While some people can afford to pay for solar upfront, many will look to solar financing as a solution.
 In this article, Canstar Blue looks at some of the best ways to finance your solar panels.

 Green loans are unsecured personal loans offered by certain institutions to customers purchasing environmentally friendly products like solar panels, batteries and hot water systems.
-Green loans generally have lower interest rates and fewer fees compared to personal loans, but check this in the fine print.
+Green loans generally have lower interest rates and fewer fees compared to personal loans.

-If you can’t afford to pay cash up front, green loans are widely considered the next best option.
+If you can’t afford to pay cash upfront, green loans are widely considered the next best option.
 If there is a downside to green loans, it’s that there are usually some pretty stringent eligibility requirements.
-Some institutions will only finance approved solar products and will only approve loans to applicants with a good credit score.
+Some institutions will only finance approved solar products or only approve loans to applicants with a good credit score.

 Institutions offering green loans include: